-Electrocution risk to birds on the 230 kV gen-tie line would not apply given line size and clearances required by the National Electrical Safety Code for 230 kV transmission lines exceed the necessary phase-to-phase and phase-to-ground clearances for the largest birds in this region (e.g., a golden eagle).
+Electrocution risk to birds on the 230 kV gen-tie line (Figure 5.1) would not apply given line size and clearances required by the National Electrical Safety Code for 230 kV transmission lines exceed the necessary phase-to-phase and phase-to-ground clearances for the largest birds in this region (i.e., a golden eagle).

-The potential risk of birds colliding with the overhead 230 kV gen-tie lines is expected to be relatively low.
-This assessment is based on the general area between the Project substation and the Poison Springs Switchyard, which does not bisect habitats that may attract concentrated bird use.
+The potential risk of birds colliding with the overhead 230 kV gen-tie lines is expected to be low.
+This assessment is based on the proposed transmission line route (Figure 5.1) between the Project substation and the Poison Springs Switchyard, which does not bisect habitats that are known to concentrate bird use.